 Coronavirus (COVID-19) - Visa for Switzerland

 All foreign nationals including citizens of EU/EFTA countries who are already holders of a Swiss residency permit, a cross border permit or of a legitimation card, can still enter Switzerland upon presentation of their valid residency permit.
-Swiss citizen can enter Switzerland at any time.
+Swiss citizens can enter Switzerland at any time.

 For additional information please consult the questions and answers on entry and stay in Switzerland, the exceptions and suspension of visa by the State Secretariat for Migration

 New: As of August 31, the original place of departure will be decisive for transit travellers to Switzerland:

 Appointments for consular issues: